Tangle-tree duality in abstract separation systems: Terminology and basic facts

 If there are binary operations $\vee$ and~$\wedge$ on our separation system~$\vS$ such that $\vr\vee\vs$ is the supremum and $\vr\wedge\vs$ the infimum of $\vr$ and~$\vs$ in~$\vS$, we call $(\vS,\le\,,\!{}^*,\vee,\wedge)$ a {\em universe\/} of (oriented) separations.
 By~\eqref{invcomp}, it satisfies De~Mor\-gan's law:

 \COMMENT{}

 The oriented separations of a set~$V$ form such a universe: if $\vr = (A,B)$ and $\vs = (C,D)$, say, then $\vr\vee\vs := (A\cup C, B\cap D)$ and $\vr\wedge\vs := (A\cap C, B\cup D)$ are again oriented separations of~$V$, and are the supremum and infimum of $\vr$ and~$\vs$, respectively.
-Similarly, the oriented separations of a graph form a universe of separations (see Figure~\ref{fishlemmafig}).
+Similarly, the oriented separations of a graph (see~\cite{DiestelBook16}) form a universe of separations (see Figure~\ref{fishlemmafig}).
 Its oriented separations of order~$<k$ for some fixed~$k$, however, form a separation system~$\vS_k$ inside this universe that may not itself be a universe (with the same definition of $\vee$~and~$\wedge$).
-This is because the separations $(A\cup C, B\cap D)$ and $(A\cap C, B\cup D)$ may have an order greater than~$k$, and then fail to lie in~$\vS_k$. \COMMENT{} \footnote{See~\cite{DiestelBook16} for the definition of separations, and their order, in graphs.}
+This is because the separations $(A\cup C, B\cap D)$ and $(A\cap C, B\cup D)$ may have an order greater than~$k$, and then fail to lie in~$\vS_k$. \COMMENT{}